Learn About What Thrush Is, How to Treat it and Breastfeeding With Thrush

 - Sunlight kills yeast.
 Hang infected clothing outside to dry in the sun.

-- Freezing does not kill yeast.
+- Freezing does not kill the yeast.

-- Stored breastmilk pumped during an active yeast infection of the breasts should be dumped (this will make pumping moms cringe, but should be done if necessary).
+- Stored breastmilk pumped during an active yeast infection of the breasts should be dumped (this will make pumping moms cringe, but it should be done if necessary).

 - Dishwashers – use the hot water setting when washing infected items.

-- For infected items that you choose to hand wash (such as pump parts, bottles, artificial nipples, pacifiers, and teethers) dip these into a 10% bleach solution before thoroughly rinsing.
+- For infected items that you choose to hand wash (such as pump parts, bottles, artificial nipples, pacifiers, and teethers), dip these into a 10% bleach solution before thoroughly rinsing.
 Wear rubber gloves for this.

-- Disinfect daily any item that comes in contact with mom’s breasts, baby’s bottom or mouth.
-This includes breast shells, breast pads, bras, spit-up rags, pump parts, artificial nipples, pacifiers, teethers, toothbrushes, toys, clothing, underwear and cloth diapers.
+- Disinfect daily any item that comes in contact with mom’s breasts, baby’s bottom, or mouth.
+This includes breast shells, breast pads, bras, spit-up rags, pump parts, artificial nipples, pacifiers, teethers, toothbrushes, toys, clothing, underwear, and cloth diapers.

-- Towels and washcloths can harbor yeast so they should be used once and then washed in very hot water and sun-dried.
+- Towels and washcloths can harbor yeast, so they should be used once and then washed in very hot water and sun-dried.

-- If needed, use disposable items such as paper towels, napkins, cups and plastic utensils for extreme family cases.
+- If needed, use disposable items such as paper towels, napkins, cups, and plastic utensils for extreme family cases.

 For another discussion on this problem, click here